-In Ireland, the Pooka seems to be the most feared Faerie possibly because it appears only at night and enjoys creating havoc and mischief.
+In Ireland, the Púca seems to be the most feared Faerie possibly because it appears only at night and enjoys creating havoc and mischief.
 We feel this is doing the Pooka an injustice because there are no recorded incidences of a Pooka actually causing a human any harm.

 Where can you find a Pooka?

 Pooka’s can be found in any rural location, every county in Ireland has its very own Pooka.
 They like open mountainous areas so that they can run free while in horse form.

 Many small mountainous lakes and springs in Ireland are called ‘Pooka Pools’ or ‘Pollaphuca’, which means Pooka or Demon hole.
-Some of these are found at the sources of major Irish rivers such as the Liffey that runs through Dublin or the River Bann, which is the longest river in the north of Ireland that runs through Coleraine in County Derry.
+Some of these are found at the sources of major Irish rivers such as the Liffey that runs through Dublin City or the River Bann, which is the longest river in the north of Ireland that runs through the town Coleraine.

-Over the last thousand years Christians have changed the name of some of the Pooka Pools to St. Patrick’s Wells.
+During the Christianization of Ireland, the process of converting the pagan polpulation to Christianity, some of the Pooka Pools were renamed to St. Patrick’s Wells.